 10 Year Old is Angry at Homeschooling: Learning Disability?

-We are pro positive parenting and try not to make any sort of demand without a reason and will listen to objections, and if reasonable allow a delay i.e: "would you put your sweet wrappers in the bin please" "Oh, but I am just in the middle of this game!"
+We do positive parenting and try not to make any sort of demand without a reason and will listen to objections, and if reasonable allow a delay i.e: "would you put your sweet wrappers in the bin please" "Oh, but I am just in the middle of this game!"
 "OK, well as soon as you get to a place in the game you can pause, would you put them in the bin."
 Hopefully the request is then completed and no fuss made.

 Both our children are independent and with that can come some defiance, but generally they will listen.